10 Reasons You Feel Cold All the Time

 You're a woman

-Find yourself in a constant battle with your spouse or male officemates for control of the thermostat?
+Find yourself in a constant battle with male team members for control of the thermostat?
 Turns out that feeling cold really is a gendered condition.
 "In general, women are better at conserving heat than men,” says Dr. Rohr.
 "In order to do this, women's bodies are programmed to maintain blood flow to vital organs such as the brain and heart.”
-This directs blood flow toward these organs and away from less vital organs like hands and feet, says Dr. Rohr, which leaves these body parts chronically cold.
+This directs blood flow toward these organs and away from less vital organs like hands and feet, adds Dr. Rohr, which leaves these body parts chronically cold.
 Science bears this out: a University of Utah study found that though women had a slightly higher core body temperature than men, their hands came in at an average of 2.8 degrees cooler.

 You have diabetes